top of page

 This in turn constricts food from moving through the esophagus, which can cause acid reflux.
 If your digestion is constricted from poor posture for too long and food builds up in the digestive tract, you’ll also begin to experience gas, bloating, and constipation.

-Promote good gut health by perfecting your posture through yoga poses that strengthen your core and back.
-Salabhasana (Locust Pose) and Bhujangasana (Cobra Pose) can build the muscles that support the shoulder blades.
+Promote good gut health by perfecting your posture through a yoga practice that strengthen your core and back.
+Our yoga teachers can illustrate how Salabhasana (Locust Pose) and Bhujangasana (Cobra Pose) can build the muscles that support the shoulder blades.
 If you sit for hours at a time, you could also benefit from standing pose and deep breaths throughout the day to prevent tightness in your lower back.

 View classes on Members Pages